GiriStats/giristat_main/README.md

 # giristat

-Here you can easily create plots and graphs and different kinds of visualization for kettlebell competition data.
+Here you can easily create plots and graphs and different kinds of visualization for kettlebell lifting competitions' data.

 The website https://alekseidudchenko.github.io/giristat/ uses plots built using this project.